charlesxu90/phbuilder/README.md

     -h, --help            show this help message and exit -f MDP, --mdp MDP     Input .mdp file
     -i PREFIX, --prefix PREFIX
                         Prefix of input folders.
-Default r for paramterization, s for reweighing -m {p,s}, --mode {p,s}
+Default r for parameterization, s for reweighting -m {p,s}, --mode {p,s}
                         Input topology file
     -nr NREPLICAS, --nreplicas NREPLICAS
-                        Number of replicas run for reweighing.
+                        Number of replicas run for reweighting.
 Default is 10 -l LAMBDAFILE, --lambdafile LAMBDAFILE
                         The path to lambdagrouptypes.dat file.
 By default the script will search a file in the current directory
     -g GROUP, --group GROUP
-                        Name of the group for paramterization
+                        Name of the group for parameterization
     -fo FITORDER, --fitorder FITORDER
                         Fitting order.
 Default value is 5
     -o OUT, --out OUT     Name of the outputfile